WolfeyWolfey/EVE-Production-Calculator/README.md

 3. Manage your blueprint collection:
    - Go to File > Blueprints to open the blueprint management grid
    - Select ownership status for each blueprint (checkbox)
-   - Set Material Efficiency (ME%) and Time Efficiency (TE%) values for each blueprint
    - Blueprint ownership affects production cost calculations throughout the application

 ## Project Structure